Are Alcohol ETFs a Good Way to Invest?

 A square glass containing a whisky dram and ice.

-Whisky, gin, and other spirits have been generating a great deal of attention in recent years as investors take notice of its potential.
+Whisky, gin, and other spirits have been generating a great deal of attention in recent years as investors take notice of alcohol's investment potential.
 Perhaps the most stand-out figure was from the 2020 Knight Frank’s Wealth Report, which showed an incredible 564% growth in the value of rare whisky over the previous ten years.

 On top of that, the Rare Whisky Apex 1000 – a benchmark index for rare whisky – jumped an impressive 6.7% in 2020.
 Demand for collectible Japanese whisky climbed higher still, with the RW Japanese 100 up 18.7% for the year.